expenture/Expense/README.md

 $ bin/setup
 ```

-You may want to change the app's default environment variables, which lays in `.env`.
+Configure the application by editing the environment variables in `.env`.
+After that's done, you can start the development server by running `bin/server`.

 ## Deploy